hyderabad18/team-10/README.md

 # team-10

-IANDEYE is a major mobile technology development in the field of applications for the visually impaired people.
+I&EYE is a major mobile technology development in the field of applications for the visually impaired people.

 The diverse features of this application are described below.